The Revolution Betrayed

+Trotsky also argued in the book for the restoration of the right of criticism in areas such as economic matters, the revitalization of trade unions and free elections of multiple Soviet parties.
+Trotsky further contended that the excessive totalitarianism under Stalin had undermined the potential development of the Soviet Union.

 Historical background

-Leon Trotsky (Lev Davidovich Bronstein, 1879–1940) was one of the leaders of the October Revolution in 1917, which installed the Bolsheviks to power in Russia.
-In 1900, as the leading Marxist theoretician and revolutionary, Trotsky was exiled to Siberia for his socialist activities against the Russian Empire.
-In 1905, after a European exile, Trotsky returned to Russia for the abortive 1905 Russian Revolution, where his oratory made him a leading figure in the Saint Petersburg Soviet, until the Tsarist police arrested him in December.
-After again escaping Tsarist Russia for continental Europe, for a decade Trotsky politically transitioned from supporting the Menshevik wing of the RSDLP to advocating for the unity of the warring factions in 1913 with the establishment of the Mezhraiontsy, the Interdistrict Organization of United Social Democrats.
+Leon Trotsky (born Lev Davidovich Bronstein, 1879–1940) was one of the leaders of the October Revolution which brought the Bolsheviks to power in Russia in 1917.
+In 1900, as a leading Marxist theoretician and revolutionary, Trotsky was exiled to Siberia for his socialist activities against the Russian Empire.
+In 1905, Trotsky returned to Russia for the 1905 Russian Revolution, where his oratory skills made him a leading figure in the Saint Petersburg Soviet.
+He was arrested by the Tsarist police authorities in December 1905.
+After again escaping Tsarist Russia for continental Europe, Trotsky politically transitioned from supporting the Menshevik wing of the RSDLP to advocating for the unity of social-democratic factions in 1913 with the establishment of the Mezhraiontsy, the Inter-District Organization of United Social-Democrats.

-The virtual collapse of the old regime during the latter part of World War I helped to motivate the Mezhraiontsy to make amends with their Bolshevik rivals, headed by Vladimir Lenin, and early in 1917 Trotsky returned from exile in New York City by way of Canada to join forces as a member of the Bolshevik party's governing Central Committee.
-Trotsky was instrumental in laying the groundwork for the 7 November 1917 (25 October 1917 O.S.) seizure of power from the Russian Provisional Government headed by Alexander Kerensky, taking over as head of the Petrograd Soviet early in October and building that institution's Military-Revolutionary Committee into a revolutionary fighting force.
+The virtual collapse of the old Tsarist regime during the latter part of World War I motivated the Mezhraiontsy and Bolsheviks, headed by Vladimir Lenin, to cooperate.
+In early 1917, Trotsky returned to Russia from exile in New York to join the Bolshevik party's governing Central Committee.
+Trotsky played an important role in laying the groundwork for the seizure of power from the Russian Provisional Government headed by Alexander Kerensky, on November 7[O.S.
+October 25], 1917.
+Trotsky had become the head of the Petrograd Soviet in early October and had built the institution's Military-Revolutionary Committee into a fighting force.